BaguetteBoiTuna/NTPU/2024-11-09-midterm_report_dante_dlfia.md

 ### Pre-processing Steps

+All the code snippets shown in this section are for demonstration purposes only and will be changed according to the actual implementation requirements.

 #### 1. Resizing with Aspect Ratio Preservation and Padding

 To resize images to a uniform size without distorting their aspect ratios, we can add padding after resizing.
 This method maintains the original aspect ratio and fills the remaining space with a solid color.